 Do you focus more on the negative than the positive?
 Can you find a million things to complain about but only a few things to praise?
 Do you find yourself constantly complaining and it annoys even you?
 If so, don't beat yourself up about it.
 It is, after all, a perfectly normal human tendency.
 If you're walking through the woods and you step on a wildflower, no big deal.
 If, however, you step on a rattlesnake, BIG deal.
 So, in effect, we are wired to pay more attention to the negative.

-Why do men seem to be attracted to mean, bitchy girls?
+Why do men seem to be attracted to mean or bossy girls?
 If you're nice and considerate, is he going to grow bored of you?
-Why Some Women Need to be "Bitches" In the Bedroom In this video, YourTango expert and Relationship Coach LiYana Silver dissects the allure of the "bitchy woman," and explains how you can create the same effect in a new or current relationship without being a ranting, raving, mean girl.
-Find out why it's all about "the hunt."
+In this video, YourTango expert and Relationship Coach LiYana Silver dissects the allure of the "bitchy woman," and explains how you can create the same effect in a new or current relationship without being a ranting, raving, mean girl.

 Gretchen Rubin, author of the brand new book The Happiness Project, has a suggestion for people who want to make their dating lives happier: Quit nagging!